-5. Empirical Results
+Empirical Results

 All the estimations were done using the econometric software package PC Give.
-Figure 6A.1 (in Appendix) displays the plots of the level data in logarithms, which on inspection reveals trending variables, confirmed by the ADF, PP and KPSS unit tests (see Table 6.1) which indicated that all the variables are integrated of order one, I(1).
+Figure 3 displays the plots of the level data in logarithms, which on inspection reveals trending variables.
+Therefore, before proceeding with the empirical analysis, each data series was tested for a unit root using the Augmented Dickey Fuller (ADF), Phillips Perron (PP) and Kwiatkowski et al. (KPSS) tests.
+The results presented in Table 1 indicate that all the variables are integrated of order one, I(1).
 For each variable, both the ADF and PP tests accept the null hypothesis of a unit root in the level of the variable, but reject the null for the first difference of the variable.
 For the KPSS test, the null hypothesis of stationarity is rejected for the level of each variable, but not for the first difference.